ctrlj-dev/mayoral_prueba/README.md

 ## To conclude 🎁

-It has been tried to keep as much as possible the styles.
-The images used are from Mayoral's own web site, but they are not the same as the ones the same ones that appear in the example.
+It has been tried to recreate as much as possible the original styles.
+The images used are from Mayoral's own web site.